-Francois Allaire is entering his first season as the goaltending coach for the
+Francois Allaire recently finished his first season as the goaltending coach for the

 A graduate of the University of Sherbrooke, Allaire has published four books on goaltending, pre-season physical preparation and sports psychology.
 In 2003, Allaire was named one of the “Top 100 People of Power and Influence” inside the hockey industry by The Hockey News.